SSMM0498/room/frontend/content/en/public/privacy.md

 ### 4. Device Information

-We may collect information about the devices you use to access [Your Platform Name], including device type, operating system, browser type, and IP address.
+We may collect information about the devices you use to access room_, including device type, operating system, browser type, and IP address.
 This information is used for system administration and to understand how our users access and use our platform.

 ## How We Use Your Information